lucask07/open_covg_daq_pcb/README.md

 ### KiCAD Setup and Required Libraries

 Symbols and footprints custom to this design (and the COVG project in general) are housed in the [covg-kicad-lib repository](https://github.com/lucask07/covg-kicad-lib).
-In your KiCAD *Symbol Library Management* and *Footrpint Library Management* this library should be a project specific library.
+This library should be a project specific library in your KiCAD *Symbol Library Management* and *Footrpint Library Management*.

 When at all possible footprints are used from the KiCAD libraries.